Black Friday 2019 store ads: Walmart, Best Buy, Newegg and Target and more share their best deals

-In less than two weeks, Black Friday will arrive with pomp, circumstance and the years' best deals on electronics, media and games.
-To whet your appetite for the coming sales barrage, most retailers release their holiday ads early.
+In just more than a week, Black Friday will arrive on the heels of Thanksgiving -- much like Santa in Harold Square-- with a big of the years' best deals on electronics, media and games.
+To clue you in on the coming sales, most retailers release their holiday ads early.
 Yes, it's a transparent ploy, but one we wholly endorse -- it gives us time to find the best deals and advise you early.
-Once again, the deals are top notch, with outlets like Walmart, Best Buy, Newegg and Target cutting their prices.
+Once again, the deals are top notch, with outlets like Walmart, Best Buy, Newegg, GameStop and Target cutting their prices.
 To make things easier for you, we've compiled the ads together, here.
 Some of the deals may not have taken effect yet, but it's helpful to be able to check them out now.

 Amazon's online main Black Friday sale starts Nov.
 22, but some are already available.
 The online megaretailer has also outlined a full slate of deals it expects to roll out over the Thanksgiving shopping period.